jgraph/www.diagrams.net-source/pages/integrations.md

 ### Microsoft Sharepoint, OneDrive, Office 365 and Teams integrations

 diagrams.net works with [OneDrive and Sharepoint](https://app.diagrams.net/?mode=onedrive).
-An [Office 365 app](https://office.diagrams.net/) is available for Word, Powerpoint and Excel, and a [Microsoft Teams app](/doc/faq/microsoft-teams-diagrams.html) will be announced soon.
+An [Office 365 app](https://office.diagrams.net/) is available for Word, Powerpoint and Excel, and a [Microsoft Teams app](/doc/faq/microsoft-teams-diagrams.html).

 ## 3rd-party integrations